LODSContent/MD-100T00-Windows10/Instructions/Labs/0802-Using Conditions to Control Access and Effective Permissions.md

     permission inheritance is set to None.
 11. In the Advanced Security Settings for Research dialog box, select **Users (LON-CL1\\Users)**, and then select **Remove**.

-    _**Note**: The entry for Users is now removed from the Permission entries because    it was explicitly set at this level._
+    >[!NOTE] **Note**: The entry for Users is now removed from the Permission entries because it was explicitly set at this level.

 12. Verify that **Authenticated Users** is selected, and then select **Edit**.

 13. In the Permission Entry for Research dialog box, select **Add a condition**, and compose the following expression: **User department Equals Value research**.
 You will need to type research manually in the last box.
 Select **OK** twice, then select **Close**.

-	_**Note**: A claim type for the department attribute was preconfigured for the purpose of this lab._
+	>[!NOTE] **Note**: A claim type for the department attribute was preconfigured for the purpose of this lab.

 14. In File Explorer, in the navigation pane, select **Data**, right-click **IT**, select **Properties**, select the **Security tab**, and then select **Advanced**.